lmb-embrapa/machado/README.md

 ## Contributing

-machado is run by volunteers and we are always looking for people interested in helping with code development, documentation writing, and bug report.
+Machado is run by volunteers and we are always looking for people interested in helping with code development, documentation writing, and bug report.

 If you wish to contribute, please create an issue.

-## LICENSE
+## License

-machado - A Django implementation of Chado's schema.
+Machado - A Django implementation of Chado's schema.
 Copyright (C) 2018 Embrapa

-machado is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Machado is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.